Anais-Y/Emotion-Recognition-with-4DRCNN-and-DGCNN_LSTM/README.md

 3. If 4DRCNN, navigate to `main.py` and run it;
 4. if DGCNN_LSTM, navigate to `main_DGCNN_LSTM.py` and run it.
+5. ./utils/plot_test_metrics.py is used to plot test metrics along epoches.

 ## Results